This website is intended for US Healthcare Professionals.

 References

-Gamifant® (emapalumab-lzsg) was proven to be effective in a clinical trial
+Gamifant® (emapalumab-lzsg) was proven to be effective in a clinical trial1

-For patients with refractory, recurrent, or progressive disease or intolerance to conventional HLH therapy.
+For patients with refractory, recurrent, or progressive disease or intolerance to conventional hemophagocytic lymphohistiocytosis (HLH) therapy.1

 Young boy crouched with arms crossed over his knees